gramineproject/gramine/Documentation/attestation.rst

 correct verification of SGX measurements in this callback (e.g., by comparing against expected values stored in a central database).

-The library also uses the following SGX-specific environment variable:
+The library also uses the following SGX-specific environment variables:

 - ``RA_TLS_ALLOW_OUTDATED_TCB_INSECURE`` (optional) -- whether to allow outdated
   TCB as returned in the IAS attestation report or returned by the DCAP verification library.
-Values ``1/true/TRUE`` mean "allow outdated TCB".
+Value ``1`` means "allow outdated TCB".
 Note that allowing outdated TCB is **insecure** and should be used only for debugging and testing.
 Outdated TCB is not allowed by default.

+- ``RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE`` (optional) -- whether to allow debug
+  enclaves (enclaves with ``SECS.ATTRIBUTES.DEBUG`` bit set to one).
+Value ``1`` means "allow debug enclaves".
+Note that allowing debug enclaves is **insecure** and should be used only for debugging and testing.
+Debug enclaves are not allowed by default.

 The library uses the following EPID-specific environment variables if available: